Spectra One Theme Review: A Brand New Block-Based Theme From the Astra Team!

 Spectra One Block Patterns

-Spectra One divides these templates into 10 categories — four of these categories are for theme templates and the other six are for individual pieces of content.
+Spectra One divides these templates into ten categories — four of these are for theme templates and the other six are for individual pieces of content.

-Here are the four categories that help you customize your site’s templates:
+Here are the four categories that help you to customize your site’s templates:

-The other six pattern categories have much more limited selections:
+The other six pattern categories have a much more limited selections:

 Spectra One Page-Level Controls